acehoss/rnsh/README.md

 releases.
 Use at your own peril!

 ## Recent Changes
+### v0.0.10
+- Rate limit window change events to prevent saturation of transport
+- Tweaked some loop timers to improve CPU utilization

+### v0.0.9
+- Switch to a new packet-based protocol
+- Bug fixes and dependency updates

 ### v0.0.8
 - Improved test suite exposed several issues with the handling of command line arguments which are now fixed